jonasbjurel/shellyShedder/README.md

 priority order.
 Shedding decisions are based on the group fuse_rating setting, the group fuse characteristics setting (B,C,D,K,Z), the margin factor, and northbound requested current restrictions.
-Shedding decisions are not only based on over-current, but on the fuse characteristics for expected trip time or north-bound system set limitatations/restrictions, shedding happens at the time for which the fuse would trip divided by the "margin_factor_setting", or instantaneously if the current exceeds north-bound
+Shedding decisions are not only based on over-current, but also on the fuse characteristics for expected trip time or north-bound system set limitatations/restrictions, shedding happens at the time for which the fuse would trip divided by the "margin_factor_setting", or instantaneously if the current exceeds north-bound